isabella232/devo-ps.github.io/source/blog/announcing-devops-backup-tool.md

 ## Usage

-`devops-backup` takes a similar concept with web servers in Debian; backup scripts are defined in a `scripts-available` folder and need to be `enabled` to run by default (via a simple symlink).
+`devops-backup` takes a similar concept with web servers in Debian; backup scripts are defined in a `scripts-available` folder and need to be *enabled* (via a simple symlink) to run by default.
 This allows the `devops-backup` tool to run without any parameter and backup all the services enabled by default.

 To enable (and disable) services' backup: